 PEPCO can view a video guide to understanding your PEPCO bill here.
 View a sample PEPCO bill here [PDF].

 Understanding Your BGE Electric Bill

-The other major utility company in Maryland is BGE.
+The other major utility company in Maryland, DC is BGE.
 Your BGE bill provides detailed information about your home’s energy use.
 The summary section on the left hand side of your BGE bill includes information about current charges, including gas, electric, and service contracts.

 On the right hand side, you’ll find your electric usage profile and gas usage profile.
 While both are important for understanding your home’s total energy use, the information about your electricity usage is most helpful for determining how much money solar panels can save you.